-Sadly, such “accomplishment” without significance will ultimately prove to be meaningless and without lasting value.
+Sadly, such “accomplishment,” at the expense of investment in and availability to our loved ones and other people around us, ultimately will be meaningless and without lasting value.
 The meaning of leadership for mentor leaders insists on more and defines success in a much more robust and well-rounded way.
 Here are the things they do.

 Shortsighted leadership focuses primarily on the bottom line.
 In football, it’s wins and losses and playoff berths.
 In business, it’s quarterly profits, shareholder equity, and sales targets.
 Not that these things aren’t important—they are.
-But when they become the primary focus of a business or a team, they inevitably result in an organization that is out of balance.
-Leaders whose definition of success depends on such a short-term focus—and by short-term I mean temporal, noneternal—will one day wake up to discover they’ve missed out on what is truly important in life, namely, meaningful relationships.
+But when they become the primary focus of a team or business, they inevitably result in an out-of-balance organization.
+Leaders whose definition of success depends on such a short-term, temporal, noneternal focus will one day wake up to discover they’ve missed out on what is truly important in life—meaningful relationships.

 There is always a tension between demanding results now and implementing a longer-term perspective.
 In the National Football League, there are coaches and general managers who want to build a team that can win now, and others who gradually build a successful team.
 More often than not, coaches who try to build an immediate championship team end up mortgaging their future success at a great cost with free-agent acquisitions.
 Coaches who desire more sustainable, longer-term success will typically try to build their team through the draft.
 There’s no guarantee that either way will work.
 Those competing tensions have blown up some good teams and good people when a middle ground could not be found.